 Predicting and explaining the formation and dissolution of ties in social networks requires a deep understanding of the sociological factors that drive the linkage dynamics in social systems.
 In this paper, we present a computational social science approach that translates sociological concepts to structural measures on directed link and unlink networks.

 We review existing models for modelling links between documents and show parallels to the multi-Dirichlet based topic model.
 The second part of my talk is about applications of multi-Dirichlet models in modelling documents with citations, log files and user profiles of a social network.

 AbstractSwarm allows graphical modeling and simulation of problems from different domains as multi-agent systems.
 Simulations and their results are visualized across problem domains without the need to define a specific scheme for a concrete problem.

-We introduce an algorithm currently studied by us for relationship query over large relationship graphs, which can be considered from algorithmic point of view as a Steiner Tree problem.
-The algorithm runs in two phases.
-In the first phase, it tries to quickly build a first tree that interconnects all nodes from a graph.
+We introduce our implementation of the STAR algorithm and recent experiment results of its performance.
+The STAR algorithm is used for relationship query over large relationship graphs, which can be considered from algorithmic point of view as a Steiner Tree problem.